epfl-ada/ada-2021-project-data-alchemy/README.md

 There is additional information such as physical attributes of the disaster (such as the are covered by a flood), aid contributions in USD$ and the source of the information.
 This data could serve a purpose in our project but it is quite sparse.

-The dataset containing all natural disasters for all continents between 2015 and 2020 has 2298 rows contained in a CSV file of size 885KB.
+The dataset containing all natural disasters for all continents between 2015 and 2020 has 2164 entries contained in a CSV file of size 885KB.

 ## Methods